 The Stride also has a handy safety stop key to clip onto your clothing before getting started.
 If you take a tumble or lose your balance, the key will pull out of the dashboard and stop the treadmill.

-One place the Stride 6 improved upon the Stride is that the walking surface is now a spacious 60 inches long and 20.5 inches wide (an improvement over the original Stride’s 55-by-20-inches measurement).
+One place the Stride-6 improved upon the Stride is that the walking surface is now a spacious 60 inches long and 20.5 inches wide (an improvement over the original Stride’s measurement of 55 inches by 20 inches).
 The added length is great for accommodating taller users.

 Want to learn more?
 Take a look at our Echelon Fitness Stride Review.